snowplow-archive/snowplow.github.com/_posts/2015-08-11-dealing-with-duplicate-event-ids.md

 ### ID collision

-The event ID is generated client-side.
-The event ID is generated client-side in the tracker so we can detect both exogenous and endogenous duplicates (which are discussed below).
+The event ID is generated client-side by the tracker, in part so we can both detect and distinguish between exogenous and endogenous duplicates.

 It’s, however, unlikely that duplicates are introduced because of ID collision.
 Even users with large event volumes (billions per day) are safe.
 For example: the Javascript tracker uses UUID V4.
 There are some interesting pros and cons to type 1 versus type 4 UUIDs, but as you say, the uniqueness of the UUIDs themselves is already acceptable - this isn't where duplicates come from.

 ## Deduplicating the event ID